PhilippeDoucette/Flying-Robot/README.md

-# Create a flying robot with the Intel® RTF Drone, Arduino, and robot parts.
+# Flying robot with the Intel® RTF Drone, Arduino, and robot parts.

 In this project, an Arduino will be connected to an Intel® RTF Drone using the USB port.
 Thus, all manner of things can then be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.